citysciencelab/cut-storytelling-tool/story-backend/Readme.md

 	- story_json (string)

 example curl:
-`curl -XPOST -d '{"name": "My New Story", "category" : "test", "story_json" : "{\"some json\" : \"as a string\"}"}' -H 'content-type: application/json' localhost:3000/createStory`
+`curl -XPOST -d '{"name": "My New Story", "category" : "test", "story_json" : "{\"some json\" : \"as a string\"}"}' -H 'content-type: application/json' localhost:3000/add/story`

-_POST /createStep/:storyID/:major_step/:minor_step_
+_POST /createStep/:storyID/:step_major/:step_major_

 Creates a story "step" for the story specified in `:storyID` (as created by /createStory).
-The `:major_step` and `:minor_step` parameters are the equivalent of the `1-2.html` notation we originally have in the file names.
+The `:step_major` and `:step_major` parameters are the equivalent of the `1-2.html` notation we originally have in the file names.

 expects in body
     - html content of the step (as character string)
     - (image for the step - not yet implemented)

 example  curl:
-`curl -XPOST -d '{"html": "<blink>does this html tag still work?</blink>"}' -H 'content-type: application/json' localhost:3000/createStep/3/1/1`
+curl -XPOST -d '{"html": "<blink>does this html tag still work?</blink>"}' -H 'content-type: application/json' localhost:3000/add/step/1/2/3

 ## GET